 As you consider TFA regions where you want to teach, you should place them in three different buckets:

 Of your 10 regions, you can indicate which ones you:

 - Would consider: You would need to learn more about this region and your potential for impact before joining the corps if placed here.
-Most applicants choose no more than two regions that are least preferred.
+Most applicants include 2-4 regions here.